 c.
 Maritime transportation

-With physical properties such as buoyancy and limited friction, maritime transportation is the most effective mode to move large quantities of cargo over long distances.
+With physical properties such as buoyancy and limited friction, maritime transportation is the most effective mode of moving large quantities of cargo over long distances.
 Main maritime routes are composed of oceans, coasts, seas, lakes, rivers, and channels.
-However, due to the location of economic activities, maritime circulation takes place on specific parts of the maritime space, particularly over the North Atlantic and the North Pacific.
+However, due to the location of economic activities, maritime circulation takes place in specific parts of the maritime space, particularly over the North Atlantic and the North Pacific.
 The construction of channels, locks, and dredging are attempting to facilitate maritime circulation by reducing its discontinuity, but such endeavors are highly expensive.
 Comprehensive inland waterway systems include Western Europe, the Volga / Don system, the St. Lawrence / Great Lakes system, the Mississippi and its tributaries, the Amazon, the Panama / Paraguay, and the interior of China.

 d.
 Air transportation

 The core advantage of air transportation is speed and flexibility in network configuration.
 Air routes are practically unlimited but denser over the North Atlantic, inside North America and Europe, and over the North Pacific.
 Even if planes can have a long-range, the majority of services link city pairs less than 2 hours apart.
 Air transport constraints are multidimensional and include the site (a commercial plane needs about 3,300 meters of runway for landing and take-off), the climate, fog, and wind currents.
 Air activities are linked to the tertiary and quaternary sectors, notably finance and tourism, which lean on the long-distance mobility of people.
 More recently, air transportation has accommodated growing quantities of high-value freight and is playing an increasing role in global logistics.